etcaples/better-meal-splitter/README.md

 CH-CH-CHANGES (tech debt/refactor):
 -----------------------------------
-- items should be represented as objects
+- table rendering looks gross
 - components should be conditionally rendered, like a checkout page
   - but allow for back-tracking, eventually
 - allow users to edit specific datas